UX-and-I/localwhisperx/README.md

 - `tiny`
 - `base`
 - `small`
-- `medium` (default, recommended compromise of accuracy and processing time)
+- `medium` (default, recommended compromise of accuracy and processing time, takes about 1.5 GB of space on your harddisk)
 - `large`

 ## Trouble Shooting